 Eating Without Killing: Choosing Food Without the Violence

 One of the most common arguments used against veganism is that there is no way to live without killing something.
-In other words, many people believe that something has to die in order for us to live.
+In other words, many people believe that something has to die for us to live.
 However, this is a faulty belief that neglects to understand the basic biology of plants and animals.
 For starters, animals have a very clear-cut and obvious life and death process whereas plants do not.
 Plucking a leaf from a plant, for example, neither kills the plant, nor the leaf.
 The plant continues to live, while the leaf begins to lose its life force over a period of time.
-In fact, most foods for us from plants can be consumed without destroying the original plant and are offered freely by the plant.
+In fact, most plant foods can be consumed without destroying the original plant and are offered readily by the plant.
 This most specifically applies to their botanical parts known as fruits, but also to any other parts that they readily produce and release, namely seeds, which include most nuts, grains, and beans.
 However, it can even apply to leafy greens and other plant foods, depending on how they are harvested.
 For example, we can easily pluck leaves from a plant without destroying the organism itself, as shared above, and the plant continues to produce more.